Gruyere & Prosciutto Strata

 - Transfer half of the mixture to a greased 13x9-in. baking dish; sprinkle with half of the cheese.
 Top with remaining bread mixture.
 Separately cover and refrigerate strata and reserved prosciutto overnight.

 - Preheat oven to 350°.
 Remove strata from refrigerator while oven heats.
 Bake, uncovered, 20 minutes.
 Sprinkle with remaining cheese; top with reserved prosciutto.
-Bake 15-20 minutes longer or until a knife inserted near the center comes out clean.
+Bake 15-20 minutes longer or until a knife inserted in the center comes out clean.
 Let stand 5-10 minutes before serving.
-Yield: 9 servings.

-Originally published as Gruyere & Prosciutto Strata in Taste of Home April/May 2013
+Originally published as Onion, Gruyere and Prosciutto Strata in Taste of Home April/May 2013

 Follow along as we show you how to make these fantastic recipes from our archive.